charlesneimog/py4pd/README.md

 ## Building from Source

-* To build from source you can follow the steps in:
+* To build from source you can follow the steps in [Building from Source](https://github.com/charlesneimog/py4pd/blob/master/BUILD.md)